 Click here for Course Preview.

 The Verilog Language and Application course offers a comprehensive exploration of the Verilog HDL and its application to ASIC and programmable logic design.
 The course provides a solid background in the use and application of the Verilog HDL to digital hardware design.
-This training course covers all aspects of the language, from basic concepts and syntax through synthesis coding styles and guidelines to advanced language constructs and design verification.
+This course covers all aspects of the language, from basic concepts and syntax through synthesis coding styles and guidelines to advanced language constructs and design verification.
 It also touches upon ASIC library design concepts.

 After completing this course, you will be able to: